cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 @groovybear, @mastercyb

 The purpose of this research is to inspire at least 100k power-users of web3 to join the force of learning Superintelligence.
 To achieve this, we are going to gift 70% of the Bostrom genesis tokens BOOT to agents of Ethereum and Cosmos who are capable of contributing their best to the quality of the knowledge graph.
-First, we started by highlighting key audiences for establishing network effects and tackling basic chicken and eggs situation.
-Next, we {~~balance~>balanced~~} out the participation of key actors by splitting them into grades and adjusting allocations within the groups.
-Then we {~~apply~>applied~~} a filter in order to remove toxic fiat brains from the collective thought process.
-Finally, we {~~add~>added~~} a crucial incentive to hurry up.
+First, we start by highlighting key audiences for establishing network effects and tackling basic chicken and eggs situation.
+Next, we balance out the participation of key actors by splitting them into grades and adjusting allocations within the groups.
+Then we apply a filter in order to remove toxic fiat brains from the collective thought process.
+Finally, we add a crucial incentive to hurry up.

 The research results are represented by reproducible scripts that output addresses and balances which will be loaded to the claim CosmWasm contract after the launch of Bostrom.